Real number

-Real numbers can be thought of as all points on a line called the number line or real line, where the points corresponding to integers (..., −2, −1, 0, 1, 2, ...) are equally spaced.
+The real numbers can be thought of as the points on a line, called the number line or real line, on which the points corresponding to integers (..., −2, −1, 0, 1, 2, ...) are equally spaced.

-The informal descriptions above of the real numbers are not sufficient for ensuring the correctness of proofs of theorems involving real numbers.
-The realization that a better definition was needed, and the elaboration of such a definition was a major development of 19th-century mathematics and is the foundation of real analysis, the study of real functions and real-valued sequences.
-A current axiomatic definition is that real numbers form the unique (up to an isomorphism) Dedekind-complete ordered field.
+The informal descriptions above of the real numbers are not sufficient for rigorous reasoning about real numbers.
+The development of a suitable formal definition was a major achievement of 19th-century mathematics and is the foundation of real analysis, the study of real functions and real-valued sequences.
+One modern axiomatic definition is that real numbers form the unique (up to an isomorphism) Dedekind-complete ordered field.
 (Note: More precisely, given two complete totally ordered fields, there is a unique isomorphism between them.
 This implies that the identity is the unique field automorphism of the reals that is compatible with the ordering.
-In fact, the identity is the unique field automorphism of the reals, since $x>y$ is equivalent to $\exists z\mid x-y=z^2,$ and the second formula is stable under field automorphisms.)
+In fact, the identity is the unique field automorphism of the reals, since $x\ge y$ is equivalent to $\exists z\mid x-y=z^2,$ and the second formula is stable under field automorphisms.)
 Other common definitions of real numbers include equivalence classes of Cauchy sequences (of rational numbers), Dedekind cuts, and infinite decimal representations.
 All these definitions satisfy the axiomatic definition and are thus equivalent.